 Southport is actually located at the mouth of the Onkaporinga River, and the river itself is a great place to paddle when the conditions are right.
 Launch at Perry’s Bend close to Port Norlunga and enjoy the views as you paddle down the gentle curves of the river and enjoy some classic Australian scenery.
 You might just get the feeling that you wouldn’t want to be anywhere else in the world!

 For some great flat water SUP you can’t look past West Lakes!
 Take in the sights of the John Dyer Lake, paddling around the perimeter.
 It’s pretty big so you can spend a fair amount of time here.
 We would recommend going early (as always with SUP), but here it’s also partly to avoid the crowds.
-Check out the backyards of the neighbours and the sights of the city.
+Check out the backyards of the neighbors and the sights of the city.

 The coast from Christies Beach to Port Noarlunga to Moana

 It’s almost impossible for us to make a list of spots to SUP without just putting a general area on the list and Adelaide is no exception!
 One of the best things about Australia is our ability to just check out the beaches and conditions and keep driving if one beach is too full or the conditions aren’t perfect.
 There are an array of potential SUP sights from Christies Beach to Port Noarlunga to Moana, so hop in the car and see what looks best!
-You’ve also got the Onkaporinga River close by if the beach conditions are less than favorable.
+You’ve also got the Onkaparinga River close by if the beach conditions are less than favorable.

 Located in Glenelg, the Patawolonga Creek is another great option south of the CBD.
 The Patawolonga Creek gives visitors nice and calm waters to practice SUP – we’d recommend it for beginners.
 It’s not going to get you that close to nature unfortunately but watching the city go by has its own charms!